 457 RESOLVED:- That arrangements be made for opening the Saltley Branch on Monday and the Duddeston Branch on Saturday; that the book-keeping of these Branches be placed in the hands of a good male clerk acting under the general control of Mr Crump; and that the Chairman and Manager be empowered to make such other arrangements in connection therewith as they may consider desirable.

-Your Sub-Committee recommend that the shelter be purchased on the terms referred to.
+The Manager recommends that the shelter be purchased on such terms.

-539 RESOLVED:- That the offer of the Watch Committee to make over to this Committee the shelter at Saltley for Branch Bank purposes on the terms referred to in the foregoing Report be accepted.
+249 RESOLVED:- That the General Committee be recommended to accept the offer of the Watch Committee to transfer to the Bank the Fire Brigade Shelter at Saltley on the terms mentioned in the foregoing Report.